tothuhien/lsd2/README.md

 ## Caution in using variance

 Simulation data show that using variance (option `-v`) gives better result on strict clock data.
-However for relaxed clock data, variances may not be well estimated since they are not necessarily be linear with the branch lengths.
-In this case, you can try to reduce the effect of variance by increasing parameter `-b` (which is 10 by default).
-This parameter should be between 1 and 100, the bigger it is the more it looks like no variance.
+However for relaxed clock data, variances may not necessarily be linear with the branch lengths.
+In this case, you can try to reduce the effect of variances by increasing parameter `-b` (which is 0.1 by default).
+This parameter (between 0 and 1) should be adjusted based on the distribution of your branch lengths, and normally a bit greater than the smallest branch length.
+The bigger it is the less effect of branch lengths on variances.
 Using variance is still useful though to penalize long branch lengths.
 Also, option `-v 2` may only be usefull with strict clock tree.

 ## Some examples of command lines: